Scribe’s goal is to support the aesthetic and functional needs of any publication.

 InDesign and ScML2PDF

 Scribe has developed new technology and processes that allow us to output PDFs directly from ScML files.
 With some limitations to the typographical standards, designs and complete typesets can be created without the use of a desktop publishing program.

-Type 1 fonts will no longer be supported by Adobe starting in 2023.
+As of January 2023, Type 1 fonts are no longer supported by Adobe.
 Scribe designs, therefore, use OpenType fonts in order to create a file that can be used long term.